Seb1n1h0/AECID-WIN-Testbed_Script-Library/README.md

 ## R

 [R](https://www.r-project.org/) was used to create customized plots.
-A sample if found [here](./R/rPlotAnom.png).
+A sample is found [here](./R/rPlotAnom.png).
 The Python scripts were used to parse the logs for AMiner, the results from AMiner parsed into CSV files which ultimately were used to create the plot.

 ## Terraform
 Was used as baseline for the setup of a Windows environment running on [OpenStack](https://www.openstack.org/).